This article provides a fundamental analysis of Shilpi Cable Technologies Ltd (Shilpi) and Honda SIEL Power Products Ltd (HondaPower).

 Financial Analysis of SIEL Power Products Ltd:

 Honda SIEL Power Products Ltd (HondaPower) has been growing at a moderate pace in past few years.
-However, the growth does not seem to be a healthy growth.
+However, growth does not seem to be healthy growth.
 Company is compromising on profitability margins to achieve growth.
 Operating margins (OPM) have been fluctuating consistently.
 OPM reduced from 13% in FY2010 to 7% in FY2013 and improved to 9% in FY2014.
-Similarly net profit margins (NPM) have reduced from 10% in past to 3% in FY2014 and have been fluctuating wildly.
+Similarly, net profit margins (NPM) have reduced from 10% in past to 3% in FY2014 and have been fluctuating wildly.